 CASH AND CASH EQUIVALENTS - The financial statement caption "cash and cash equivalents" includes all deposits with banks and financial institutions including certificates of deposit and all highly-liquid investments (with original maturities of three months or less).
 All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.

-RECEIVABLES - Consist primarily of amounts due from employees and other governments.
-The employee receivables arise from training costs paid for by the School and repaid over a two year period by the employees.
+RECEIVABLES - Consist primarily of amounts due from other governments.
 All receivables are deemed collectible, and no allowance for uncollectible accounts is considered necessary.

 INVENTORIES - Supplies inventory is immaterial and such items are charged to expense when purchased.